Naoussa Clock Tower

 The symbol of the city since 1895

-The Tower has a hexagonal plan and is built of stone, divided into four symmetric levels.
-The original mechanism of the clock, by the English house J. Smith & Sons, survives to this day, moving on three clockwise disks at the same time.
-The famous monument from the last years of the Ottoman period of the city is located next to the City Hall of Naoussa.
+The tower has a hexagonal plan and is made of stone, divided into four levels with distinctive symmetry.
+The original clock mechanism, from the English firm J. Smith & Sons, is still preserved today, simultaneously moving the hands on three clock faces.
+This famous monument from the late Ottoman period of the city stands next to the Town Hall of Naousa.